 TIP: Don’t ever just add lots of people to the group.
 Always ask for their permission first!

 Building your community can be a long, slow process but it’s one well worth doing.
-Check out our Facebook group here, where we discuss the best tips and tricks in Facebook advertising.

 Facebook Groups App